 - Pollen grain undergoes mitosis and gives rise to two cells- small generative cells and large vegetative cells.
 Pollination takes place here.

 - The generative cells give rise to two male gametes while the vegetative cells give rise to pollen tube.

 - The megaspore develops inside the megasporangium.
 This is known as megasporogenesis.

 - The process takes place inside the ovule within a structure called nucellus.

 - The diploid megasporocyte inside the ovule undergoes meiosis to form four haploid megaspores.

 - Only one megaspore develops into the megagametophyte, while the other three disintegrate.

-- The female gametes form from thefunctional megaspore.
+- The female gamete is formed from the functional megaspore.
 This is known as megagametogenesis.

 - The megaspore undergoes mitosis thrice and gives rise to an embryo sac with 8 nuclei.

 - Each micropyle and chalaza end contains 4 nuclei initially.
-At the time of fertilisation, one of them from each pole fuse at the center and form a diploid nucleus.
+At the time of fertilisation, one of them from each pole fuse at the centre and form a diploid nucleus.